ti-oluwa/django_utz/README.md

     ```python
     from django.contrib.auth import get_user_model
-    import datetime
+    import timezone

     User = get_user_model()
     user = User.objects.get(pk=1)
+    now = timezone.now()
-    now_in_utz = user.to_local_timezone(datetime.datetime.now())
+    now_in_utz = user.to_local_timezone(now)
-    print(now_in_utz)
+    print(f"The current time in {user.username}'s timezone is {now_in_utz:%Y-%m-%d %H:%M:%S %Z (%z)}")
+    print(f"The current time in server's timezone is {now:%Y-%m-%d %H:%M:%S %Z (%z)}")
     ```

 ### The `UTZModelMixin` mixin

 The `UTZModelMixin` mixin is meant to be used with any model (including the User model) by sub classing the model with it.
-This mixin automatically adds attributes which return the timezone aware (datetime/time) fields of the model in the user's local timezone.
+This mixin automatically adds properties which return the timezone aware datetime fields of the model in the user's local timezone.

 In my_app.models.py:

-Let's say our User model has some timezone aware models that are related to it.
-We can add timezone support to these models by sub classing them with the `UTZModelMixin` mixin.
+Let's say our User model is related to other models which have timezone aware datetime fields.
+We can add user timezone support to these models by sub classing them with the `UTZModelMixin` mixin so user timezone aware properties for the datetime fields are added to the models.

 **NOTE: The model in which this mixin is used must be related to the User model which has been subclassed by the `UTZUserModelMixin`**